 SELECT * FROM weekly_index CALL PQ('posts:weekly_index', 'document is here')

-cluster status variables.
-Output format is
+SHOW STATUS outputs, among other information, cluster status variables.
+The output format is

 variable_value.
 Most of them are described in